tracer524/ICS_FA23/README.md

 # ICS_FA23
-homework of the ICS(Introduction of Computing Systems) course on FA23
+homework of the ICS(Introduction to Computing Systems) course on FA23

 may include labs later